Last editedNov 20223 min read

-Customer lifetime value.
-How much a customer contributes to your profits throughout their relationship with you.
+Customer lifetime value –this is how much a customer contributes to your profits throughout their relationship with you.

 Customer retention strategies that work

-Removing barriers to sales / onboarding (e.g. embracing alternative payment methods).
+Remove barriers to sales/onboarding (e.g. embracing alternative payment methods).

-Being proactive in communications with customers.
+Be proactive in communication with customers.
 You can use CRM automation to your advantage here.